 We prototyped the design described in Section IV.
-The prototype deliberately includes only the basic facets required to transact currency per Section IV.
+The prototype is deliberately minimalist; it includes only the basic facets required to transact currency per Section IV.
 It was implemented on the Kotlin-IPv8 protocol stack.
-Kotlin-IPv8 provides utilities for peer-to-peer communication, such as UDP hole punching and public key cryptography.
+The IPv8 stack is typically used for connecting clients in a peer-to-peer fashion.
+Clients in IPv8 are identified by their public key and not by their IP address.
+Clients perform peer discovery using a gossip protocol and form communities for application-specific purposes.
+These communities are loose-knit and intended to be flexible and resistant against high churn rates.
+Connections are considered too fragile for TCP sessions.
+As such, IPv8 relies on UDP and clients connect using UDP hole punching.
+Kotlin-IPv8, however, is not intended exclusively for decentralized peer-to-peer communities but also provides generic communication utilities such as UDP hole punching and public key cryptography.
+Our prototype deploys these utilities for its purpose of transacting tokens.
 The specified sizes for public keys and signatures mentioned in Section IV-A were adapted from Kotlin-IPv8.

-The de facto way of transferring large binary files via Kotlin-IPv8 is by using the EVA protocol [24].
-EVA is an acknowledgement protocol for UDP that uses acknowledgement windows to guarantee packet delivery.
+The de facto way of transferring binary files reliably via Kotlin-IPv8 is by using the EVA protocol [23].
+Messages not sent through EVA provide no delivery guarantees.
+EVA is an acknowledgement protocol for UDP that uses acknowledgement windows to guarantee packet delivery and retransmission.
 We were confronted with EVA's limitations with regards to stability and throughput and thus opted to use our own (slightly) modified version.
-Our modified version LINK NAAR PR:
+Our modified version4:

 - Fixes a race condition that caused EVA to fail subsequent data transfers arbitrarily. - Uses a faster and more compact encoding of lost packet numbers.
-HOEVEEL SNELLER? - Allows encryption to be disabled.
+(TODO: Measure how much faster exactly) - Allows encryption to be disabled.